Driving License

 Exchanging a foreign driving license

-If you have a valid driving license that was issued from abroad before you moved to the Netherlands, you can continue using this license for a certain period of time.
+If you had a valid driving license issued from abroad before you moved to the Netherlands, you can continue using it for a certain period.
 However, the length of this transition period depends on the country where you originally obtained your license.
+You can exchange your foreign license at your local municipality (gemeente) , which will forward your application to the RDW.
+Alternatively, you can take a Dutch driving test at the CBR.

 Car registration and maintenance in the Netherlands

-All cars in the Netherlands must be registered with the RDW.
+All cars in the Netherlands must be registere with the RDW.
 If you have a Dutch ID, you can register ownership of your car at any PostNL registration desk, a Kentekenloket BV registration desk, or an RDW counter in your area.

 You will need to provide the following: